-The “P” is the act of presenting any of the different 9P’s© to your customers, suppliers, wholesalers, retailers, sales force, marketing intermediaries, clients, employees, and/or partners.
+The “P” is the act and purpose of strategically presenting any of the different 9P’s© to your customers, suppliers, wholesalers, retailers, sales force, marketing intermediaries, clients, employees, and/or partners.
 They are symbols or images that represent something; a descriptive or persuasive account (as a sales person of the product or service).
 Something set forth for the attention of mind.

 Think about positive and negative emotions in a presentation by a salesperson or sales force.
 Negative emotions narrow a person’s vision and propel selling behavior toward survival in the moment, especially new sales people– “I’m frightened, so I’ll flee.”
 Positive emotions do the opposite: They broaden people’s ideas and we sell longer and can be more perceptive, more creative.
 For the seller, positive emotions can widen our view of the potential buyer and the specific situation.
 Where negative emotions help us see trees, positive ones reveal forests.
 They can aid in devising unexpected solutions to the buyer’s problem.
 The effects of positivity during a sales experience can infect the buyer, making him or her less adversarial, more open to the possibility and more willing to make a purchase.